jasonsclark/jasonsclark/README.md

 # Hi, I'm Jason 👋

 **Product leader.
+Customer experience architect.
 Enterprise application builder.
 Meteorologist.
 Mountain Biker.
 Surfer.**

-I've spent 25 years leading product, customer experience, and enterprise application strategy at companies like **Yahoo** and **Salesforce** — implementing and evolving platforms that improve adoption, reduce churn, and create new revenue across global teams.
+I've spent 25 years at the intersection of product management, customer experience, and enterprise application strategy — building platforms, designing journeys, and implementing systems that help organizations understand and serve their customers better.
+At **Yahoo** and **Salesforce** I owned product roadmaps, built customer health scoring platforms, designed lifecycle programs, and led enterprise application implementations across global teams.
 Before that I was deploying enterprise software to Fortune 500 clients around the world at **Kana Software**, where I learned that the gap between a good implementation and a failed one is almost always about requirements, relationships, and follow-through.

 Before all of that, I was a kid who learned to surf and became obsessed with understanding how waves were created.
 I didn't want to be the one who heard about the swell after it happened — I wanted to forecast it myself and paddle out first.
-That obsession led me to the **U.S. Coast Guard** (weather program at 19), then to **San Francisco State University** where I earned my **B.S. in Meteorology** in 1997.
+That obsession led me to the **U.S. Coast Guard** at 19, where I served as a Fireman aboard the USCGC Blackhaw stationed at Yerba Buena Island in San Francisco, then to **San Francisco State University** where I earned my **B.S. in Meteorology** in 1997.

 I thought I'd become a professional forecaster or broadcast meteorologist.
-Instead, I took the programming, data modeling, and systems thinking from that degree and pivoted into tech — and spent the next 25 years building products, leading enterprise application implementations, and running teams across the industry.
+Instead, I took the programming, data modeling, and systems thinking from that degree and pivoted into tech — and spent the next 25 years building products, designing customer experiences, leading enterprise application implementations, and running teams across the industry.

 I never stopped caring about weather.
 Now I'm building the thing I've been thinking about since I first paddled out.